chew-z/Eumenes/README.md

 ## How it works

-Depends on methods in anabasis.py.

 1) Process Spotify playlist and save necessary info as csv
 2) Search iTunes, find and select best match
-3) Add selected track to Apple Music (iTunes)
+3) Add selected track to Apple Music (iTunes).
+Repeat 2)
-4) Create XML for importing playlist to iTunes Library
+4) Create XML for importing playlist into iTunes Library

 Inspired by [spotify2am](https://github.com/simonschellaert/spotify2am).

+Depends on methods in anabasis.py.

-Requires you to intercept iTunes cookie as [best described here](https://apple.stackexchange.com/questions/193731/sync-transfer-spotify-playlist-to-apple-music/194528). *Personally I am using [mitmproxy](https://github.com/mitmproxy/mitmproxy) for this - better and free - instead of Charles Proxy.*
+Requires you to intercept iTunes cookie as [best described here](https://apple.stackexchange.com/questions/193731/sync-transfer-spotify-playlist-to-apple-music/194528).
+*Personally I am using [mitmproxy](https://github.com/mitmproxy/mitmproxy) for this - better and free - instead of Charles Proxy.*

-After intercepting iTunes traffic you have to edit headers.conf and change **X-Dsid**, **X-Guid** and **Cookie**.
+After intercepting iTunes traffic you have to edit **headers.conf** and change **X-Dsid**, **X-Guid** and **Cookie**.
 IT WON"T WORK OTHERWISE.

-## What's co cool about it?
+## What's cool about it?

 * Uses matching algorithm of my own design based on lexical proximity (of title, artist, album) and time proximity of release dates
 * Selecting matching tracks is either automatic or user chooses best match manually from candidates